Trump says he's ended 6 or 7 wars. Here's what the record shows.

 Serbia and Kosovo

-In 2020, President Trump helped negotiate a deal between Serbia and Kosovo to help normalize economic ties, but progress stalled afterwards.
+In 2020, President Trump helped negotiate a deal between Serbia and Kosovo to help normalize economic ties, but progress stalled afterward.

 Talks have continued with European leaders, but no breakthroughs have emerged.
 Kosovo declared its independence from Serbia in 2008, which Serbia still does not recognize.